-1. (U) Following our review of MG Ryder's Report and MG Miller's Report, my investigation team immediately began an in-depth review of all available documents regarding the 800th MP Brigade.
+1. (U) Following our review of MG and s Report and MG available documents regarding the 800th MP Brigade.
 We reviewed in detail the voluminous CID investigation regarding alleged detainee abuses at detention facilities in Iraq, particularly the Abu Ghraib (BCCF) Detention Facility.
 We analyzed approximately fifty witness statements from military police and military intelligence personnel, potential suspects, and detainees.
 We reviewed numerous photos and videos of actual detainee abuse taken by detention facility personnel, which are now in the custody and control of the US Army Criminal Investigation Command and the CJTF-7 prosecution team.
 The photos and videos are not contained in this investigation.
-We obtained copies of the 800th MP Brigade roster, rating chain, and assorted internal
+We obtained copies of the 800th MP Brigade roster, rating chain, and assorted internal investigations and disciplinary actions involving that command for the past several months.
+(All ANNEXES Reviewed by Investigation Team)